gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 > Increase the chance that CockroachDB can automatically retry a failed transaction:
 > > Limit the size of the result sets of your transactions to less than the value of the sql.defaults.results_buffer.size cluster setting, so that CockroachDB is more likely to automatically retry when previous reads are invalidated at a pushed timestamp.
 When a transaction returns a result set larger than the configured buffer size, even if that transaction has been sent as a single batch, CockroachDB cannot automatically retry the transaction.

-And it turns out that our rows usually exceed this buffer size (16 KiB by default) and thus the server cannot transparently retry.
+And it turns out that the result set usually exceed this buffer size (16 KiB by default) and thus the server cannot transparently retry.

 ## Future optimizations